-Designed to give programming students on-the-job experience.
-The students must work in a computer-related area.
-(Repeatable 3 Times) Course Level Fee 1 (2 credits, 10 Lab/ Lab-Discussion)
+This course gives IT-Programming students on-the-job experience.
+Students must work in a computer related area approved by their advisor.
+(Repeatable 3 Times) Course Level Fee 1 (2 credits, 10 Lab/Lab-Discussion)

 IT Web Technology Cert Internship